mpezzull/minishell/README.md

 - ``env with no options or arguments``
 - ``exit with no options``

-### Some Instructions
+### Some other Instructions

-- Your project must be written in accordance with the Norm.
+- The project must be written in accordance with the Norm.
-- Your functions should not quit unexpectedly.
+- The functions should not quit unexpectedly.
-- No leaks.
+- No Memory-leaks.
-- Your Makefile compile with the flags -Wall, -Wextra and -Werror, and not relink.
+- Makefile compile with the flags -Wall, -Wextra and -Werror, and not relink.
+- Only a small group of functions are allowed.
 - ecc.

-### Functions allowed:
-readline, rl_on_new_line, rl_replace_line, rl_redisplay, add_history, printf, malloc,
-free, write, open, read, close, fork, wait, waitpid, wait3, wait4, signal, kill, exit, getcwd, chdir, stat, lstat, fstat, unlink, execve, dup, dup2, pipe, opendir, readdir, closedir, strerror, errno, isatty, ttyname, ttyslot, ioctl, getenv, tcsetattr, tcgetattr, tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs

-for other information read en.subject.pdf
+## for other information please read en.subject.pdf